Baron Zouche: Revival of the Barony of Zouche of Haryngworth

 In 1815 the Barony of Zouche was called out of abeyance in favour of Cecil Bishopp, 8th Baronet (d.
 1828), of Parham Park, who became the 12th Baron Zouche.
 Through his mother Susanna Hedges he was a descendant of Elizabeth la Zouche.

 Cecil's eldest son Lieutenant-Colonel Cecil Bisshopp (d.
 1813) pre-deceased his father at age 30 in Ontario, Canada, from wounds received in action against the Americans in the War of 1812.
-With the deaths of both this Cecil and another son, Lieutenant Charles Cecil, the Barony of Zouche once again fell into abeyance in 1828.
+With the deaths of both this Cecil and another son, Lieutenant Charles-Cecil Bisshopp, the Barony of Zouche once again fell into abeyance in 1828.

 In 1829, the abeyance was terminated in favour of the 12th baron Cecil's elder daughter, Harriet-Anne Curzon (née Bisshopp), who became the 13th Baroness.
 She was the wife of Robert Curzon, younger son of Assheton Curzon, 1st Viscount Curzon.

 Harriet-Anne and Robert's son, the Honourable Robert Curzon, became the 14th Baron.
 He was notable for his collection of Coptic manuscripts (also known as the White Monastery manuscripts) which were bequeathed by his daughter Darea (in 1917) the 16th Baroness to the British Museum.
 On Robert's death the title first passed to a son, Robert Nathaniel Cecil George Curzon the 15th Baron, and then to a daughter, the aforementioned Darea.

 Darea never married and was succeeded by her second cousin, Mary Cecil Frankland the 17th Baroness, who was the granddaughter of a younger son of the 13th Baroness.

 Mary was succeeded by her grandson, James Assheton Frankland the 18th Baron, who in 1944 had already succeeded his father as the 12th Frankland Baronet of Thirkleby.
 James's son, William Thomas Assheton Frankland (born 23 July 1984), succeeded as the 19th Baron Zouche and 13th Baronet Frankland of Thirkleby in September 2022.